-Dr. H. Dail Laughinghouse IV
+Dr. H. Dail Laughinghouse IV: Extension:

 My extension program complements my research program.
 With data acquired through my research program, I am able to educate the public on what algae exist in Florida, their identification, and best management practices for control.
 Further, data acquired through my extension program feed into my research program, that I can in turn, use for extension.
 I provide leadership and expertise for statewide algal issues, verified by consultations around Florida.

 I work closely with county agents and regional specialized agents on water quality, algae and their management.
 We coordinate on my projects, maintain constant contact, and are an essential component in both my extension program areas.
 The ultimate goal of my program is to identify the algae present in Florida (especially South Florida) to educate the public and suggest best management practices (BMPs) for their growth, control and management.